SkymindIO/TrainingMaterials/Intro_to_Neural_Networks_with_DeepLearning4J/Intro_to_Neural_Networks_with_DeepLearning4J/DL4J_overview/DataVec.md

 * RecordReaders
   * Read files or input, convert to List of Writables
 * Normalizers
-  * Standardize, scale or Nomralize the data
+  * Standardize, scale or normalize the data
 * Transform Process
   * Join datasets, replace strings with numerics, extract labels